bor-attila/php-ip/README.md

 ```

-###### If you want to check if an IP address is on network use CIDR.
-It's usefull when you want to detect intranet.
+###### If you would like to check wether an IP address is on a network, you have to use CIDR format.
+It's usefull when you would like to detect wether it is intranet or not.

 ```php